derekpage3/RAMTimingCalculator/docs/README.md

 How to use it
 -------------

-Once you [download](https://github.com/derekpage3/RAMTimingCalculator/releases/) and <a href="#headerInstall">install</a> the application, run the program.
+Once you <a target="_blank" href="https://github.com/derekpage3/RAMTimingCalculator/releases/">download</a> and <a href="#headerInstall">install</a> the application, run the program.
 Once launched, you will see a basic screen as shown below:

 ![app screenshot](./images/app-sceenshot-1.png)